Plants and Animals: Career

 Plants and Animals' self-titled EP was released in 2003 via Ships at Night Records.
 In the fall of 2007, Plants and Animals released the four-song with/avec EP.

 Their full-length debut Parc Avenue was released on February 26, 2008 in Canada and on March 25, 2008 in the United States.
 The album was recorded entirely on analogue tape and features string parts by Sarah Neufeld of Arcade Fire.
 It was shortlisted for the 2008 Polaris Music Prize, and was nominated for a 2009 Juno Award for Alternative Album of the Year; the band were also nominated for New Group of the Year.

 The band released their second LP, titled La La Land, on April 20, 2010.
 The album was recorded in both The Treatment Room in the band's hometown of Montreal and La Frette Studios outside of Paris, France.

 Their third album, The End of That, was released on February 28, 2012.
 The trio spent nearly a year preparing a catalogue of songs before entering the studio.

 Waltzed in from the Rumbling, their fourth full-length, was released on April 29, 2016.
 In November they followed up with Passed Out from the Waltzing, an EP of B-sides from the album.

 In 2018 they released an expanded 10th anniversary edition of Parc Avenue, featuring several bonus tracks.

 Their fifth album, The Jungle, was released in October 2020.

+In 2022 Basque released the album Le soleil et la mer with his side project Bibi Club.
+In 2024, Spicer released an album with the side project Unessential Oils.